-For those not familiar with the ketogenic diet and interested in keto backpacking: it is a high fat, medium protein and low carb way of eating that has many benefits including weight loss and sustained energy and is specifically well suited for endurance sports like backpacking.
+For those not familiar with the ketogenic diet and interested in keto backpacking: it is a medium to high fat, medium protein and low carb way of eating that has many benefits including weight loss and sustained energy and is specifically well suited for endurance sports like backpacking.
 Keto backpacking means sustained and increased energy, no carb bonks and lighter food carries (more calories per ounce in high fat foods).

 While I’ve had great success on day hikes and in general with keto, I’ve never done a multiday trip and wanted to wait until I’m fat adapted (happens over 4 to 8 weeks of beginning keto), hence this trip.
 To date, I’ve done long day hikes fasted from the day previous that would usually require me to eat before, during and after … I mean like, race to a restaurant as soon as I’m done type of stuff.
 Not with keto.
 I’ve also noticed a more steady stream of energy and less exhaustion as has been reported by others on low carb and high fat diets.

 Keto Backpacking Info is Hard to Find!